Andy-J-marshall/stanningley-bowls/README.md

 ## Web application

 1. Import the new stats files into `statsData.ts`.
 Update `allYearClubStats` and `allYearAllClubsStats`.
-2. Update `statsCallback` in `App.tsx` with the reference to the new year's stats file Update the default stats to display for `clubStats` and `allClubsStats`
+2. Update `statsSelectCallback` in `App.tsx` with the reference to the new year's stats file and update the default case to the new year.
+Also update the default stats and year to display in the useState hook.
 3. Add a dropdown item for the new year in the `yearSelectDropdown.tsx` component
 4. If there are any new teams added, update the `teamTabs.tsx`, `playerStatsTeams.tsx`, `teamStats.tsx`, and `teamInfo.tsx` components.
 Ensure any null checks are added for each new team so the components continue to work for previous years
 5. Update `History.tsx` with any trophies won